This site is privately owned and is not affiliated with any government agency.

 3.5%

-Updated : March 24th, 2023
+Updated : May 19th, 2023

 Missouri Unemployment Benefits

-Eligibility To Apply For UI Benefits In Missouri
+Eligibility Requirements or UI Benefits In Missouri

 To be eligible for unemployment benefits in Missouri, you must have been employed and earned a requisite amount of wages during your base period.
 You will also have to establish the reason for separation with your previous employer.
+You must also be a United States citizen or be legally allowed to work in the state of Missouri.
 Once you begin receiving the benefits, you will have to maintain your eligibility criteria by promptly making an effort to find job opportunities.

 Monetary Eligibility